jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d65f4cd2012114c7d7c57ec
+id: 5d65f6392012114c7d7c57ed
-title: Part 19
+title: Part 20
 challengeType: 0
-dashedName: part-19
+dashedName: part-20
 ---

 # --description--

-Also, create a `fightDragon` function that prints "Fighting dragon." to the console.
+When a player clicks the 'Go to store' button, the buttons and text in the game should change.
+Remove the code inside the `goStore` function.
+Add a new line of code inside the function that updates the text of `button1` so that it says "Buy 10 health (10 gold)".

-When you are finished, you can test out your program in the browser.
+For example, this code updates the text of `button` to say "Click Me": `button.innerText = "Click Me";`.

 # --hints--